Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 Let's now switch to using containers on LUMI.
 This section is about using containers on the login nodes and compute nodes.
-Some of you may have heard that there were plans to also have an OpenShift Kubernetes container cloud platform for running microservices but at this point it is not clear if and when this will materialize due to a lack of personpower to get this running and then to support this.
+Some of you may have heard that there were plans to also have an OpenShift Kubernetes container cloud platform for running microservices but at this has not materialised yet and was also never meant to be a big compute resource.

 In this section, we will